kunalmsharma/sharma_kunal_spring2017/Final/readme.md

   * Which genres got maximum >= 7 ratings
   * Which genres are most profitable

-         - IMDB rating of all genres of movies
+         - IMDB rating of all genres of movies having more than or equal to 7 rating
 ![alt text](https://github.com/kunalmsharma/sharma_kunal_spring2017/blob/master/Final/analysis/ana_5/HighIMDBHenres.png)